Image

 Focused on One Thing: Protecting Your Future

-• Miranda or Statement Issues: If you were questioned in or around Osage County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.
+• Miranda Violations and Statement Issues: If you were questioned in or around Osage County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

 Speak with a Combs Waterkotte Osage County, MO Manslaughter Defense Lawyer Today

-Facing a manslaughter charge in Osage County, MO can be daunting, but it doesn’t determine your future.
+A manslaughter charge in Osage County, MO can feel overwhelming, but it does not define what happens next.

 At Combs Waterkotte, we fight to protect your rights, your freedom, and your future.

-Call (314) 900-HELP or contact us online for a case evaluation with an experienced Osage County, MO manslaughter defense attorney.
+Call (314) 900-HELP or reach out online to schedule a case review with an experienced manslaughter defense lawyer in Osage County, MO.

 View Service Areas